 What Are Health Issues Related to the Weight of D Cups?

 The most common health issues associated with the weight of D cups are neck, shoulder, and back pain.
-This is because wearing the wrong bra size or type can cause tension in the muscles.
+Wearing the wrong bra size can cause tension in the muscles.
 Some women may also experience shoulder grooves, poor posture, and rashes.

-D cups generally weigh anywhere from 1.2 to four pounds, with each breast weighing 0.6 to two pounds.
+D cups generally weigh anywhere from 3.06 to 6.7 pounds, with each breast weighing 1.53 to 2.93 pounds.
 These can still feel heavy on the chest, especially when moving.
-As long as you measure your bust correctly, you can find the most fitting bra to support your D cup breasts.
+As long as you measure your bust correctly, you can find the most fitting bra to support your D-cup breasts.